darkflamed/seat-groups/README.md

 Make sure that all of your usergroups have a main_character set

 ### I just updated SeAT Groups but the fix is not working
-Restart supervisor or `seat-worker` container to load the new code to workers.
+Restart supervisor or `worker` container to load the new code to workers.

 ### I have set an affiliation but it isn't shown
 Make sure you are running the latest version.
 Later versions interfered with AdBlockers.
 Disable your adblocker temporally as work around and update.